 - worktree 3: community health screening (four templates)

-Agents run coverage analysis on each template.
-If it passes 90%, move on.
-If not, add the missing fields, test, validate, done.
-Merge and clean up the worktree.
+Agents ran coverage analysis on each template.
+If it passed 90%, move on.
+If not, add the missing fields, test, validate against the FHIR server, merge, delete the worktree.

-One thing I did not expect: some data dictionaries were split into multiple CSV files.
-One screening app reference, for example, came in four separate files with around 1,400 rows total.
+A small thing we did not expect.
+Some data dictionaries were split into multiple CSV files.
+One screening app reference came in four separate files with around 1,400 rows total.
 The agent had to combine them before running the analysis.
-A small issue, but good to know before you start.
+Worth knowing before you start.

 a few things worth knowing if you try this

 Config files that are not committed need to exist in each worktree folder separately.
 Credential files, .env, anything in .gitignore, each worktree needs its own copy.
-I keep a short setup note for this.
+We learned this the hard way when the first agent could not connect to BigQuery and we spent 15 minutes thinking the credentials were wrong.
+We keep a short setup note for this now.

 Cleanup is one command: